Protection of the ozone layer

 There are also serious impacts on biodiversity.
 For example, increased UV radiation reduces the levels of plankton in the oceans and subsequently diminishes fish stocks.
 It can also have adverse effects on plant growth, thus reducing agricultural productivity.
 A direct negative economic impact is the reduced lifespan of certain materials like plastics.

-Gases that damage the ozone layer - ozone-depleting substances (ODS) - have been employed in a wide range of industrial and consumer applications.
-They have mainly been used in refrigerators, air conditioners and fire extinguishers, and as aerosol propellants, solvents and blowing agents for insulation foams.
+Gases that damage the ozone layer - ozone-depleting substances (ODS) - have been used in a wide range of industrial and consumer applications, mainly in refrigerators, air conditioners and fire extinguishers.
+They have also been used as aerosol propellants, solvents and blowing agents for insulation foams.